soketi/soketi/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## ⁉ Ideas or Discussions?

+Have any ideas that can make into the project?
+Perhaps you have questions?
+[Jump into the discussions board](https://github.com/soketi/soketi/discussions)

 ## 🔒  Security

 If you discover any security related issues, please email alex@renoki.org instead of using the issue tracker.